 Aluminum is lightweight and resistant to rust, but its price can fluctuate.
 Other options like brass or copper can add a premium look but come with a higher material cost.
 When planning your project, it’s important to discuss material options with your fabrication partner.
 They can provide guidance on which metal offers the right balance of aesthetics, durability, and cost for your specific custom fixture program.

-Factoring in Volume and Timelines
+How Volume and Timelines Impact Your Quote

 When it comes to custom fabrication, volume makes a huge difference.
 Ordering a larger quantity of fixtures at once almost always lowers the price per unit.
 This is because setup costs for machinery and tooling are spread across more items, creating significant economies of scale.
 For retailers planning a multi-store rollout, placing a single, large order is far more cost-effective than multiple small ones.